-It has been argued that non verbal communication has more meaning than verbal communication itself with most studies claiming that 55% of all communication is non- verbal, 7% spoken words and 38% tone of voice( as shown in Figure 1.1).
+It has been argued that non verbal communication has more meaning than verbal communication itself with most studies claiming that 55% of all communication is non- verbal, 7% spoken words and 38% tone of voice.

 But what is non verbal communication?
 It consists of one’s body language, facial expression, tone of voice, hand gestures, posture which are often done unconsciously to the individual.
 The same words can be spoken but with different tones and gestures can have completely different meaning.
 Gestures can emphasise what one is saying such as nodding your head when agreeing with something, smiling when saying thank you.